 Be careful when relying on PayPal.
 Although their service terms seem liberating, in the event of a fraudulent transaction or a charge back, their Terms of Service agreement gives them unrestricted rights to freeze and remove all funds form your PayPal and checking accounts.
 You are processing transactions through an account that doesn't belong to you.
 This means that your rights are very limited in the event of a dispute.
 Be prepared to ask questions about service terms upfront.

-With a traditional Merchant Account from Cardservice International (now FDIS), you have total control over your bank account and how transactions are conducted.
+With a traditional Merchant Account from Cardservice International, you have total control over your bank account and how transactions are conducted.

 Answer your questions about Cardservice International: